 Trump's inaugural rhetoric and detrimental policies

 All in all, I thought Trump's inaugural address was good – frighteningly good, in fact.
-Trump can express himself coherently and cohesively as long as someone else writes his speeches.
+Trump can express himself coherently and cohesively as long as someone else writes his speeches and he fights his urges to digress.
 But while it was rhetorically effective, playing on the audience's emotions and presenting ideas in positive wrappings, the speech was obviously little more than rhetoric narrowly hiding a destructive ideology.
 It was good of him not to make his speech an addendum to his lists of enemies; he even thanked, among others, President Obama, although it looked like it pained him to do so, and Obama did not appear very comfortable either.
 But this is the little for which I can praise him; the rest was merely a strange blend of nationalist and neoliberal rhetoric.

-Like many on the far right, Trump (or his speech writer/s) co-opted leftist positions and turned them into empty rhetoric, which was a recurring theme throughout the speech: he made promises to help the working poor; he quite often talked about the people (well, the nationalist variant "our people") and, not in so many words, the collective; he, rightly, pointed out how the privileged few reap the rewards of America's government while the people do not share in this wealth.
+Like many on the far right, Trump (or his speech writers) co-opted leftist positions and turned them into empty rhetoric to support his right-wing platform.
+This was a recurring theme throughout the speech: he made promises to help the working poor; he quite often talked about the people (well, the nationalist variant "our people") and, not in so many words, the collective; he, rightly, pointed out how the privileged few reap the rewards of America's government while the people do not share in this wealth.
 But he made it seem like it is the politicians who are these privileged few; he made no mention of greedy corporations or billionaires that get tax breaks and government subsidies as well as use their money to influence the government.
 He mentioned that it is the people who pay for the prosperity of the privileged few, which is also true.
 But based on his positions and what he has promised to do, he is not going to help those people or redistribute any wealth from the top down.

 Trump's agenda includes reducing taxes "across the board," which will disproportionally benefit the rich.
 His tax plan does mention reducing taxes "especially for working and middle-income Americans," but even if this were true, it would be the rich who gain the most.
 The working poor and the middle class will lose more than they gain, because tax cuts mean less money for social programs on which many Americans rely and which need to be expanded.
 Since Trump has also promised to increase military funding, which is already immense, one does wonder from where funding for these social programs will come, which brings us back to a point I made earlier: the right uses the promise of personal prosperity to sell policies which will benefit only those who do not need it, while it hurts those who needed that which they were fooled into giving up.